jra1985/JavaExercises/src/com/xcodula/programming/FahrenheitToCelsius.md

 This program is the solution to exercise problem 11 from page 114 of *Java Programming, 7th Edition* by Joyce Farrell.

-Write a program that accepts a temperature in Fahrenheit from a user and converts it to Celsius by subtracting 32 from the Fahrenheit value and multiplying the result by 5/9.
-Display both values.
-Save the class as **FahrenheitToCelsius.java**.

 ## Designing the Program

 I think that I will just create a straight procedural program to do this conversion.
 There doesn't seem to be much